Suvanth-Erranki/Advanced-Keylogger-in-Python/README.md

 2) Automatically emails the keylogs file to the specified email with TLS encryption and exception handling.

-# MORE FEATURES TO COME SOON...
+# MORE FEATURES TO COME SOME, INCLUDING:

+1) Automatically exceute on computer startup
+2) Screen Recording and Clipboard Logging
+3) Support for other email service providers